From Plate to Pillow: Exploring the Impact of Food Allergies on Sleep Patterns

 Incorporating Sleep-Friendly Foods:

-Prioritize a balanced diet that emphasizes fruits, vegetables, lean proteins, and healthy fats, while minimizing processed foods, sugary snacks, and caffeinated beverages, which can disrupt sleep.
+Maintain a balanced diet and avoid processed foods, sugary snacks, and caffeinated beverages to improve sleep.

 The Taste of a Great Night's Sleep